ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning: Experiment Results

-\textbf{The full training pipeline and larger models exhibit superior performance.} The assembly encoder contributes 52\% of post-training performance suggesting that while structural encoding is important, the remaining 48\% capabilities come from the language model's inherent reasoning capacity.
-The model fails to achieve meaningful performance without pre-training (-38.84), indicating pre-training is prerequisite for alignment.
-Omitting funetuning degrades performance (-43.29), demonstrating that assembly-specific adaptation is critical for activating the model's parametric knowledge.
-The 13B model outperforms the 7B model by 5.04, demonstrating the benefits of scale.
+The assembly encoder contributes 52\% of post-training gains, while the remaining 48\% stems from the LLM's intrinsic reasoning.
+Omitting pre-training (-38.84) or fine-tuning (-43.29) severely degrades performance, validating their complementary roles in structural-semantic alignment.
+The 13.2B model outperforms its 7B counterpart by 5.04 Recall@1 points, demonstrating the benefits of scale.

-Thus, the complete training paradigm strengthens structural-semantic alignment and mitigates two fundamental limitations: incomplete acquisition of assembly structural patterns and suboptimal utilization of the LLM's parametric knowledge.